hoodsuphopeshigh/prime_table/README.md

 * Take the last value of the first row of the matrix, multiply this, and use the results length.

 I opted for option one, it's crude and involves two passes over a list, but the second pass is magnitudes smaller than the first.

+I would also add in an aggressive caching strategy for calculating the multiplication matrix.
+There are duplicate values throughout so having a cache built on a GenServer would reduce the amount of calculations.

+This is currently the biggest bottleneck in the application for larger values.